 Pic of the Month

-The post-covid 2020 calendar is now available: here – be an “observer” and keep an eye out for it.
+The 2021 calendar is currently being finalised and will shortly be available from: here – Be an “observer” and keep an eye out for it.
 Use Ridernet or via our Event Registration Menu to enter events as they become available.

 The AJS MotoTrials Club Calendar

-The 2020 Calendar is now available.
+The 2021 Calendar is currently being finalised.
 Please click the image below.
 Volunteers to lay out the events and provide the required officials are being sought – feel free to volunteer.
-The calendar has been planned between the two Trials clubs to avoid clashes and giving many different events to ride during the year starting in February, in between cleaning, maintenance, and care for the bike(s) in the garage/shed.
+The calendar has been planned between the two Trials clubs to avoid clashes and giving many different events to ride during the year starting in February – in between cleaning, maintenance, and care for the bike(s) in the garage/shed.